pCloud/pcloud-sdk-js/docs/API.md

 type ApiRequestOptions = {
   method?: 'get' | 'post',
   responseType?: 'text' | 'json' | 'blob',

-  onProgress?: (T: ProgressEvent) => void,
+  // Progress Callback that can be used for upload/download/text process onProgress?: (T: ProgressEvent) => void,

-  // browser only
-  xhr?: (xhr: XMLHttpRequest) => void,
+  // browser only, passes the XHR object to you in case you want to work with it xhr?: (xhr: XMLHttpRequest) => void,

-  // nodejs only
-  pipe?: WriteStream,
-  pipeFrom?: ReadStream,
+  // nodejs only, pipe the result to a WriteStream (ie: download file) pipe?: WriteStream,

   // get params
   params?: {},

+  // files to upload
   files?: Array<UploadFile>,

   // post data